 What is an emergency fund?

-An emergency fund is cash set aside in a bank account to cover a large or unexpected expense.
-Emergency fund examples may include:
+An emergency fund is money set aside in a bank account to cover a large or unexpected expense.
+Should your emergency fund be in cash?
+Yes!
+This is because you’ll want to have easy access to it just in case of an emergency.

 - Job loss